all-solutions/PCBs/README.md

 **Attention:**

-Due to the unexpected interest, donations received starting from 02.
-April 2023 12pm can not be shipped until around 22 April.
-New PCB's are already ordered.
-You can of course donate before 22.
-April.
-The PCB's will then be processed and shipped in the order a donation is received.
+The first boards are on their way today.
+The new ones are earlier than expected already on the way to us.
+Expected arrival time in one week.
+So we are happy to accept pre-orders now.
+These will then be processed in order.